-The Solitaire is equipped with ten thrusters with an integrated propulsion power of 50,000 kW to counteract waves, currents and winds for precise manoeuvring and to maintain the vessel's position.
-These thrusters keep the pipelay vessel automatically in place.
-They are steered by a computer system that constantly monitors the actual position of the vessel in comparison to its target position (in this case the agreed pipeline route).
-Should there be any deviation, the thrusters instantly propel it back into the target position, so that the vessel is always operating along the precise agreed route.
+For accurate positioning the Solitaire is equipped with ten thrusters with an integrated propulsion power of 50,000 kW.
+These thrusters keep the pipelay vessel automatically in position.
+The thrusters are steered by a computer system that constantly monitors the actual position of the vessel in comparison to its target position (in this case the agreed pipeline route).
+Should there be any deviation, the thrusters instantly propel her back into the target position, so that the vessel is always operating along the precise agreed route.
+This positioning system enables the Solitaire to safely work even in adverse weather conditions, and it is ideal for pipelaying operations in the Gulf of Finland, which is one of the most congested areas of the Baltic Sea.